Article

 Whatever your expansion strategy is, you will need experts you can trust to run your local business according to the plan and take care of your new customers.
 Building a global workforce and acquiring the best talent out there may be challenging, but it helps you create a solid foundation for international success.

-Identify the vital positions that you need to fill and key the employees you can’t afford to lose.
+Identify key positions you need to fill and key the employees you can’t afford to lose.
 To complete these tasks with success, you should:

 When expanding to a new country, you need to choose how you’re going to hire workers in new countries.
 Typically, you have three global hiring options.
 You can:

-• Hire through an employer of record (EOR) or
+- Hire through an Employer of Record, or

 Hire independent contractors